 - Shifting your teeth causes your bite to shift, resulting in a misaligned jaw and headaches or other TMJ symptoms

 - Shifting your teeth causes minor strain on your jaw, resulting in temporary headaches

-	Straightening the teeth can be a complex process, and if your dentist does not take the time to

-	ensure your trays are precisely calibrated to ensure your bite remains stable it can result in not

-	only headaches but full TMJ disorder.
+Straightening the teeth can be a complex process, and if your Boston dentist does not take the time to ensure your trays are precisely calibrated to ensure your bite remains stable it can result in not only headaches but full TMJ disorder.

 On the other hand, in some instances straightening the teeth can help relieve TMJ disorder.
-If you

-	are suffering from a misaligned bite resulting from crooked teeth, straightening the teeth can help

-	to realign the jaw and relieve your TMJ symptoms.
+If you are suffering from a misaligned bite resulting from crooked teeth, straightening the teeth can help to realign the jaw and relieve your TMJ symptoms.

 Invisalign isn’t a cookie-cutter process that works the same for everybody.
-This is why it’s so

-	important to see a dentist who has the experience necessary to recognize who is a good candidate,

-	and who may actually benefit more from a different treatment, such as full-face orthodontics.
-Dr.

-	Clancy takes the utmost care to create a teeth straightening plan with the least amount of

-	discomfort and best long-term results for his patients.
-When you visit Dr. Clancy for a consultation

-	about Invisalign in Woburn, MA, you will get a fully customized treatment plan designed for you.
+This is why it’s so important to see a dentist who has the experience necessary to recognize who is a good candidate, and who may actually benefit more from a different treatment, such as full-face orthodontics.
+Dr. Clancy takes the utmost care to create a teeth straightening plan with the least amount of discomfort and best long-term results for his patients.
+When you visit Dr. Clancy for a consultation about Invisalign in Boston, MA, you will get a fully customized treatment plan designed for you.

-	If you get minor headaches when switching your trays, but they don’t interfere with your daily life

-	and are manageable, you will probably be fine just taking some ibuprofen and toughing it out until

-	you’re used to the new aligner tray and the headaches stop.
+If you get minor headaches when switching your trays, but they don’t interfere with your daily life and are manageable, you will probably be fine just taking some ibuprofen and toughing it out until you’re used to the new aligner tray and the headaches stop.